 Train your finance and development staff on the new standard so that the implementation is smooth and there are no surprises at year-end.

 Keep your board and finance committee updated on what the new standard will mean for the statement of activities to ensure clarity in budgeting.

 Yulia Murzaeva, CPA, CIA, has more than eight years of public accounting experience providing audit, accounting and internal controls consulting services to clients.
-She is a senior manager within the Green Hasson Janks Nonprofit Assurance and Advisory Practice.
-As part of her focus on nonprofit…Learn More
+She is a senior manager within GHJ’s Nonprofit Practice.
+As part of her focus on nonprofit organizations, Yulia obtained a…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More